 WARNING: This fireplace has not been tested with an unvented gas log set.
-To accord avec les instructions du manufacturier, reduce risk of fire or injury, do not install an unvented gas log set into fireplace.
+To reduce risk of fire or injury, do not install an unvented gas log set into fireplace.

-This wood heater needs periodic inspection and repair for proper operation.
 Consult the owner's manual for further information.
 It is against US federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in the owner's manual.